Introduction to the University

-Located at 3452 Spur 399, McKinney, Texas 75069, Texas, A&M University-Commerce has partnered with four area universities to provide undergraduate and graduate degrees at the Collin Higher Education Center (CHEC) in McKinney.
-CHEC is a great alternative for students that live in the Collin County area and want an education from A&M-Commerce minutes from their home.
-Students who have already earned an associates degree or have a substantial number of college academic credit hours are able to complete their baccalaureate and graduate degrees offered at the CHEC.
-A&M-Commerce offers four undergraduate degree programs, BA/BS Interdisciplinary Studies in Elementary Education (with Teacher Certification), BS in Business Administration, BS in Psychology, and BA in Spanish, and four graduate degrees, MEd in Curriculum and Instruction, MSW in Social Work, MEd in Counseling and a PhD in Counseling.
-Contact the CHEC at 972-599-3100 or email at firstname.lastname@example.org.
+Students who have already earned an Associate's degree or have a substantial number of college academic credit hours are able to complete their baccalaureate and graduate degrees offered at the CHEC in McKinney.
+Texas A&M-Commerce offers four undergraduate degree programs, BA/BS Interdisciplinary Studies in Elementary Education (with Teacher Certification), BS in Psychology, and courses toward a BS of Sports and Recreation Management.
+There are four graduate degrees which include, MEd in Curriculum and Instruction, MSW in Social Work, MEd in Counseling and a PhD in Counseling.
+For additional information, please contact Candace New at 972-599-3122 or email at email@example.com.

 Universities Center at Dallas (UCD)